Freedom of religion in Asia by country: China

-The Constitution of the People's Republic of China provides for freedom of religious belief; however, the government restricts religious practice to government-sanctioned organizations and registered places of worship and controls the growth and scope of the activity of religious groups.
-The government of China currently recognizes five religious groups: the Buddhist Association of China, the Chinese Taoist Association, the Islamic Association of China, the Three-Self Patriotic Movement (a Protestant group), and the Chinese Patriotic Catholic Association.
+The Constitution of the People's Republic of China provides for freedom of religious belief; however, the government restricts religious practice to government-sanctioned organizations; the government recognizes five religious groups including the Buddhist Association of China, the Chinese Taoist Association, the Islamic Association of China, the Three-Self Patriotic Movement (a Protestant group) and the Chinese Patriotic Catholic Association.

 Members of the governing Communist Party are strongly discouraged from holding religious faith.

 A significant number of non-sanctioned churches and temples exist, attended by locals and foreigners alike.
 Unregistered or underground churches are not officially banned, but are not permitted to openly conduct religious services.
 These bodies may face varying degrees of interference, harassment, and persecution by state and party organs.
 In some instances, unregistered religious believers and leaders have been charged with "illegal religious activities" or "disrupting social stability."
 Religious believers have also been charged under article 300 of the criminal code, which forbids using heretical organizations to "undermine the implementation of the law."